 Hyperoptic is one of several companies, both large and small, deploying FTTP networks and it is likely that the pace of network build and level of investment in the sector will continue to grow in the short to medium term.
 This provides both opportunities and challenges to the Company.
 Increased awareness of, and demand for, fibre services will increase the potential for the Company to increase its customer base and market share.
-At the same time there is likely to be a higher level of competition as more operators roll out services as well as increased demands on specialist labour resources.
+At the same time there is likely to be a higher level of competition as more operators roll out services as well as increased demands on specialist labour resources and financial resources available for fibre deployment in the UK.